SeldonIO/alibi/doc/source/overview/algorithms.md

 [tabular example with categorical features](../examples/cfproto_cat_adult_ohe.ipynb), [image classification](../examples/cfproto_mnist.ipynb).

-**Model-agnostic Counterfactual Explanations via RL**: transform the optimization procedure into an end-to-end learnable process, allowing to generate batches of counterfactual instances in a single forward pass.
+**Model-agnostic Counterfactual Explanations with RL**: transform the optimization procedure into an end-to-end learnable process, allowing to generate batches of counterfactual instances in a single forward pass.
 The method is model-agnostic (does not assume differentiability) and relies only on feedback from model predictions, allows for generating target-conditional counterfactual instances, flexible feature range constraints for numerical and categorical